loopwerk/loopwerk.io/content/articles/2026-01-19-django-tasks-review.md

 Currently, with Django 6.0, serious background processing still requires third-party tools for scheduling, retries, delayed execution, monitoring, and scaling workers.
 That was true before, and it remains true now.
 Even if one-off fire-and-forget tasks are all you need, you still need to install a third party package to get a database backend and worker.

 DEP 14 also explicitly states that the intention is *not* to build a replacement for Celery or RQ, because "that is a complex and nuanced undertaking".
 I think this is a mistake.
-The vast majority of Django applications need a robust task framework.
+The vast majority of Django applications need a proper task framework.
 A database-backed worker that handles delays, retries, and basic scheduling would cover most real-world needs without any of Celery's operational complexity.
-Django positions itself as a batteries-included framework, and background tasks are not an advanced feature.
-They are basic application infrastructure.
+Django positions itself as a batteries-included framework, and background tasks are not an advanced feature, they are basic application infrastructure.

 Otherwise, what is the point of Django's Task framework?
 Let's assume that it'll get a production-ready backend and worker soon.
 What then?
 It can still only run one-off tasks.
 As soon as you need to schedule tasks, you still need to reach for a third-party solution.
 I think it should have a first-party answer for the most common cases, even if it's complex.